urbonegi/ethereum_workshop/workshop_tutorial.md

 ```

 ### Create your project path
-Create your workshop tutorial directory and all further steps continue in
+Create your workshop tutorial directory and continue all further steps in
-that path.
+that path:
 ```bash
 mkdir ~/workshop
 cd ~/workshop